augmaar/ios-app/README.md

 ### User Stories

 **Required Must-have Stories**
-- [ ] User can upload pictures
+- [x] User can upload pictures
-- [ ] User can view pictures on their own wall with AR
+- [x] User can view pictures on their own wall with AR
-- [ ] User can view feed of other pictures posted to the site
+- [x] User can view feed of other pictures posted to the site
-- [ ] User can submit a request to "purchase" a picture
+- [x] User can submit a request to "purchase" a picture

 **Optional Nice-to-have Stories**
-- [ ] User can search for users
-- [ ] User can follow other users
-- [ ] User can "bookmark" pictures for later
-- [ ] User can search for pictures/paintings by tag
+- [x] User can search for pictures/paintings by tag
-- [ ] User can search for pictures/paintings by location
-- [ ] User can view multiple photos on their wall at once

 ---